hetnavi/hetnavi.github.io/_posts/2022-04-12-minimalist-site.md

 ---
 layout: post
-title: "Simple, fuss-free, minimalist site"
 excerpt_separator: <!--more-->
 ---

+# Simple, fuss-free, minimalist site

 I have always preferred a simple, fuss-free, minimalist approach on things and this is how I start my research to a place for my thoughts and hopefully pass on my learnings to you.<!--more-->